 |Temperature coefficient||Lower temperature coefficient/more effective when temperature changes||Higher temperature coefficient/less effective when temperature changes

+Monocrystalline solar panels are more expensive than polycrystalline solar panels when comparing panels alone.
+However, that doesn’t mean they may not be the best option for you.
 The main factor that determines the cost difference between these two solar panel types is the silicon structure.
 To produce polycrystalline panels, manufacturers pour molten silicon into square molds, then cut the resulting wafers into individual cells.
 Conversely, to produce monocrystalline panels, the solidification of silicon must be controlled very carefully, which is a more complex process—this makes single-crystal solar cells more expensive.